wecodemore/wpstarter/docs/03-WordPress-Integration.md

 #### WP_ENV

-`WP_ENV` is the main WP Starter specific environment variables and determine which environment the current environment is for, e.g. "production", "staging" and so on.
+`WP_ENV` is the main WP Starter specific environment variables and it determines the current application environment ,for example "production", "staging", and so on.

-WP Starter has extended support for three specific values of this variable: "development", "staging" and "production" (more on this below), but there's no limitations on what this variable can contain.
+WP Starter has extended support for three specific values of this variable: "development", "staging", and "production" (more on this below), but there's no limitations on what this variable can contain.

- For backward compatibility reason, instead of `WP_ENV` it is possible to use `WORDPRESS_ENV` with same result.
+For backward compatibility reasons, instead of `WP_ENV` it is possible to use `WORDPRESS_ENV` with same result.

 ##### Environment-specific files